The Graduate Program in Genetics is accepting NOW PhD applications for the 2019 cohort.

 Three letters of recommendation should be requested from individuals who are familiar with your academic achievements and potential.
 Letters need to be submitted directly to the AIS portal.

-Applicants are required to submit a Statement of Purpose and Resume highlighting their research accomplishments and interests.
+Applicants are required to submit an Essay and a Resume highlighting their research accomplishments and interests.
 Submit directly to the AIS portal.

 Official Graduate Record Examination (GRE) scores for the Verbal, Quantitative and Analytical sections are required for all applicants.
 Subject tests are not required for admission into the graduate program in genetics.
 Scores should be sent directly from the Educational Testing Service to Texas A&M University (Code 6003) and must be from within the last five years.